GuidoSillaste/Winter-Table/README.md

 - constant errors whit bootstrap collicions never did fix them
 - constant errors 404 being the most usual some times 303 yet it did not fullfill the function intented
 - gray screen full of text usualy on proxy server especially when trying to add picture or manipulate database
+- admin panel and login showed a error for a long time so added 2 admins later fixed when found typo

 ## Validator Testing